CRAG666/code_runner.nvim/README.md

   - `float_hl`: (defult: "Normal")
   - `blend`: Transparency (see ':h winblend')

-- `filetype_path`: Absolute path to json file config (default: packer module path, use absolute paths)
+- `filetype_path`: Absolute path to json file config (default: "", use absolute paths)

 - `filetype`: If you prefer to use lua instead of json files, you can add your settings by file type here(type table)

-- `project_path`: Absolute path to json file config (default: packer module path, use absolute paths)
+- `project_path`: Absolute path to json file config (default: "", use absolute paths)

 - `project`: If you prefer to use lua instead of json files, you can add your settings by project here(type table)